zudochkin/ielts-numbers-zips/README.md

 # ielts-numbers

 Simple project on Vue.js to help you with IELTS listening section (only numbers & zip codes).
+[Try it online](https://ielts-listening.netlify.com/)

 * press the Start button
 * listen to the synthesized voice